July 27th, 2015

 To the communal grievances that made up this war, Matoonas brought a very personal injury: back in 1671, his son Nehemiah had been accused by English colonists of murder and executed on that basis.
 And not just executed, but his rotting head set up on a pike at the gallows, to really rub it in.

-Matoonas bided his time, but joined King Philip (Metacomet) with gusto.
+Matoonas bided his time, but when the opportunity to fight back arrived he joined King Philip (Metacomet) with gusto.
 On July 14, 1675, Nipmuc warriors under his command raided the town of Mendon, Massachusetts, leaving five dead — the very first Anglo casualties of the war.

 “A dark cloud of anxiety and fear now settled down upon the place,” a bicentennial a Rev. Carlton Staples recalled in a bicentennial address on Mendon’s history 1867.
 “With tears and lamentations they tenderly gathered the bodies of the slain and laid them away in some pleasant spot, we know not where.
 The houses and farms remote from this central point were abandoned, and the people fled to other places, or gathered here to save their flocks and growing crops.
 All sense of security was gone.
 They only dared to go abroad in companies.
 While some worked in the fields and gardens, others watched for the lurking foe.”
 A few months later, the settlers had to abandon Mendon altogether, and the Nipmuc burned the ghost town to the ground.